mironism/fastlane/docs/prd.md

 -   **CUST-5: Paying for the Order**
     -   As a customer, I want to pay for my order quickly and securely using my credit card or Apple Pay, so I don't have to wait for a server.
 -   **CUST-6: Receiving Proof of Payment**
-    -   As a customer, after I pay, I want to receive a unique QR code on my screen, so I have proof of purchase to show the bartender.
+    -   As a customer, after I pay, I want to see my order details including order number and items, so I have proof of purchase to show the bartender.
 -   **CUST-7: Redeeming the Order**
-    -   As a customer, I want to show my QR code to the bartender to be scanned, so I can receive my order.
+    -   As a customer, I want to show my order number and details to the bartender, so I can receive my order.

 #### Vendor (VEN) Stories